bxji/kvs/README.md

 ```
 HTTP Status Code = 200

-GET /shard/all_ids
+#### GET /shard/all_ids

-Should return a list of all shard ids in the system as a string of comma separated values.
+Returns a list of all shard ids in the system as a string of comma separated values.

 ```
 {